bruceharrison1984/imagekit-react-hook/README.md

       },
     ],
   });
+};
 ```

 ## Upload Method

 The `upload` method is for client-side image uploads.
 This _requires_ the `authenticationEndpoint` property also
+being set to an endpoint that conforms to the specification required.

-being set.
-It is up to you how you implement this endpoint, but ImageKit.io offers [this documentation](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#signature-generation-for-client-side-file-upload) on how to
+It is up to you how and where you implement this endpoint, but ImageKit.io offers [this documentation](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#signature-generation-for-client-side-file-upload).
-set it up.

 ## Hook Methods & Props